wpilibsuite/SystemCoreTesting/AdvantageScope.md

 - Removed support for Zebra MotionWorks (no longer in use at events)
 - Restrict update checking to the current major version
 - Improved the efficiency of line graph plotting
+- Improved stability of YouTube and TBA video downloading
+- Fixed handling of WPILOGs with timestamp ranges starting after zero
+- Fixed rendering of very large raw and array values
 - Fixed edge cases with "Zoom to Enabled Range" function
+- Fixed visual artifacts on line graph tab with differentiated fields
 - Fixed translucency of ghost objects on the 2D field
 - Fixed a bug causing invalid 3D camera positions when reopening AdvantageScope
 - Fixed the ordering of AdvantageKit logs with randomized names in the download window
 - Fixed handling of default values and empty arrays in Protobuf messages
+- Fixed handling of `ELECTRON_RUN_AS_NODE` environment variable

 ## Known Issues

-### Log files are very zoomed out by default

-By default, log files from SystemCore currently use [epoch timestamps](https://en.wikipedia.org/wiki/Unix_time) that are not properly handled by AdvantageScope.
-This causes the timeline to be very zoomed out when opening log files, so significant zooming is required to access data.
-There are also various visual artifacts throughout the UI.
-This issue will be fixed in future releases of AdvantageScope and WPILib (see https://github.com/wpilibsuite/allwpilib/issues/8041).

 ### URCL is not supported

-There is currently no 2027 alpha release for [URCL](https://docs.advantagescope.org/more-features/urcl) due to the limited featureset of the CAN API in the 2027 alpha of WPILib.
-CAN logging for the Spark Max and Spark Flex will be supported in the future.
+There is currently no 2027 alpha release for [URCL](https://docs.advantagescope.org/more-features/urcl) due to the limited featureset of the CAN API in the first 2027 alpha of WPILib.
+A 2027 alpha of URCL will be released at a later date.

 ### Joystick visualization with POVs is inaccurate